marcammann/CSMapper/README.md

 ```
 __APIDateMapper.m__

 This class creates a static instance for a and `NSDateFormatter` in memory, and transforms the `NSDate` value accordingly, then returns an `NSDate` value.
-This this is handy as a single point of formatting for an  ```NSDate``` returned by the server, which can modified with ease if the response changes.
+This is handy as a single point of formatting for an  ```NSDate``` returned by the server, which can modified with ease if the response changes.

 ```
 #import "APIDateMapper.h"